jvfe/paper_wdt_panglao/manuscript.md

 ### PanglaoDB

 PanglaoDB [@https://panglaodb.se/index.html] [@doi:10.1093/database/baz046] is a publically-available database that contains data and metadata on hundreds of single-cell RNA sequencing experiments.
-It provides extensive information on cell types, genes and tissues, as well as manually and community curated cell type markers (Tables @tbl:panglao and @tbl:panglao2).
+It provides extensive information on cell types, genes, and tissues and manually and community curated cell type markers (Tables @tbl:panglao and @tbl:panglao2).
 It also displays a rich web user interface for easy data acquisition, including database dumps for bulk downloads.

 |	|Mus musculus 	| Homo sapiens|